Virtual Holiday Giving

-Giving in 2020 looks a little different.
-We are offering opportunities to donate to the Thanksgiving Food Drive and the Virtual Giving Tree.
-We are also hosting coffee sales for the St. Jean Baptiste Committee.
+In 2023 we are offering online opportunities to donate to the Thanksgiving Food Drive and the Virtual Giving Tree.

-- You may make a cash donation through our online site or mail a check to Holy Trinity, Attn: Social Justice, with “Thanksgiving Food Drive #187” in the memo.
+You may make a cash donation through our online site or mail a check to Holy Trinity, Attn: Social Justice, with “Thanksgiving Food Drive” in the memo.

 Virtual Giving Tree

-In “normal” times, parishioners provide over 1500 gifts to 10-13 organizations.
-COVID-19 makes achieving this annual goal a challenge.
-At this time we are working to fulfill the wish lists of the following organizations: Christ House, Fr.
-McKenna Center, Hope and a Home, Mary House, Spanish Catholic Center, and St. Ann’s Center for Children, Youth and Families.
-As the initial requests are fulfilled, we will continue to add names and “wishes.”
+We are working to fulfill the wish lists of the following organizations: Casa Chirilagua, Christ House, Fr.
+McKenna Center, Georgetown Ministry Center, Hope and a Home, Mary House, Northwest Center, Sister Parish St. Jean Baptiste, Spanish Catholic Center, and St. Ann’s Center for Children, Youth and Families.

 Please select an organization and follow the instructions for giving included on the sign-up genius or wish list.
-If you would prefer to make a cash donation to our “North Pole,” you may do so through our virtual giving site or by mailing a check to Holy Trinity, Attn: Ashley Klick, with “Giving Tree #189” in the memo.
+If you would prefer to make a cash donation to our “North Pole,” you may do so through our online site or by mailing a check to Holy Trinity, Attn: Ashley Klick, with “Giving Tree” in the memo.
 These funds will be used to purchase gift cards for teens and adults and to fulfill any outstanding wish list items.

 The Father McKenna Center is an independent 501(c)3 in the Ignatian Catholic tradition, steps from the US Capitol in Washington, DC.
 They serve men struggling with homelessness and families in Ward 6 dealing with food insecurity.
-Items on the Giving Tree list are for children and caregivers in Ward 6.
+Items on the Giving Tree list are for children of families in Ward 6.
+Sign Up

 Spanish Catholic Center